 Stroke happens when blood that carries oxygen and nutrients stops flowing to part of the brain.
 Without a steady supply of blood, brain cells in the area begin to die within seconds.
-This can lead to stroke symptoms and sometimes to lasting neurologic deficits or sadly, death 4.
+This can lead to stroke symptoms and sometimes to lasting neurologic deficits or sadly, death.

 While most have heard of stroke in adults, a stroke can and does happen at any age.
 Stroke can happen in newborns, children, teens - and even around the time of birth.
-Stroke in children is often different from adult strokes, with different causes and sometimes different symptoms and treatments.
+Stroke in children is often different from adult stroke, with different causes and sometimes different symptoms and treatments.
+In babies and children, epilepsy, tumors, migraine headache and many other conditions can mimic stroke.
+Careful, expert diagnosis is essential to tell pediatric stroke from other health problems so your child gets the right treatment.

 A stroke is a medical emergency.
 If you think a child is having a stroke, call 911.
-A rapid response, quick diagnosis and treatment for your child may help limit damage to the brain.
+A rapid response, quick diagnosis and treatment for a child may help limit damage to the brain.